-SB 1232 will be heard in the Senate Health Policy Committee on 3/27/23.
+SB 1232 was approved by the Senate Health Policy Committee on 3/27/23.

 Withholding or Withdrawal of Life-prolonging Procedures - HB 1119 by Rep. Kimberly Berfield (R-Clearwater) and SB 1098 by Sen. Colleen Burton (R-Lakeland) regulates the authority of a court appointed guardian to withhold or withdraw life prolonging procedures, or sign an order not to resuscitate.